Conservatory vs orangery, which is right for you?

 What are the benefits of a conservatory?

 One point in favor of a conservatory is light.
 It lets the light in from almost every angle.
 That’s a benefit in a greenhouse, but it also helps your home when you want to rely on natural light as much as possible.
 Conservatories also give you the greatest view of your yard.
+Most of us are planning to continue working from home even beyond the pandemic.
+So now could be the perfect time to set up your conservatory office, you can visit the site to find out how.

 What are the disadvantages of a conservatory?